Chandrahas-Soman/SPython/README.md

 # SPython
-Scala implementation of Python Bytecode runner
+This repository contains Scala implementation of Tiny Python Interpreter.